HandyS11/ToDo_App/README.md

 ## 📊 Features

 **Done:**
-- A list of ToDos (2 in deed)
-- A detail page of every ToDo
+- Display my ToDo list
-- A edit/delete button on the detail page
+- A detail page for ToDos
-- A Add/Edit page for ToDos
+- Add/Edit a ToDo
+- Detele a ToDo
-- All ToDos are save on the phone Database
+- Locally stored ToDos
-- If there's no ToDo, the database is mokecked with ToDos **NotDone:**
+- Database populated with some ToDos

+**NotDone:**
 - Test the code
-- Improve the Lycicle of the app (add an OnClose I beg)
+- Improve the Lyfecicle of the app (no OnClose..)

 ## 🛠 Languages & tools